Lacey police looking for male suspect after robbery outside McDonald’s Sunday night

 Lacey police are looking for a robbery suspect following an incident outside a McDonald’s restaurant Sunday night.

-Police were dispatched to the 500 block of Sleater-Kinney Road Southeast about 9:15 p.m.
-That’s where they learned an employee, who was outside the business at the time, had been robbed, Sgt.
+Police were dispatched to the 500 block of Sleater-Kinney Road Southeast about 9:15 p.m. where they learned an employee had been robbed outside the business, Sgt.
 Shannon Barnes said Monday.

-Two men approached the worker and asked for a cigarette and then walked away, Barnes said.
-Then one of those men returned and possibly threatened the man at gunpoint, although the weapon remained concealed in his pocket, she said.
+The employee told officers two men approached him and asked for a cigarette and then walked away, Barnes said.
+Then the employee reported one of the men returned and threatened him, implying he had a gun, although any weapon remained concealed in his pocket, Barnes said.

 The man stole an undisclosed amount of money from the victim, Barnes said.

-The employee then reportedly heard gunshots after re-entering the business, although police found no evidence of shots being fired.
+The employee reported he heard gunshots after re-entering the business, although police found no evidence of shots being fired, she said.
+A K9 was unable to track the suspect.

 Anyone with information about this incident is asked to call South Sound Crime Stoppers at 800-222-8477 or Lacey police at 360-459-4333.